Top 5 Dorset Walks + All You Need to Know to Enjoy Them

 At Ailwood Down, the trail soon becomes the Purbeck Way, which you’ll follow until you reach the coast at Ballard Point.

-To your left, you’ll see Old Harry Rocks, which you can detour to if you haven’t tried out walk #1 on this list of my top Dorset Walks!
+To your left, you’ll see Old Harry Rocks, which you can detour to if you haven’t tried out walk #1 on this list of my top Dorset walks!

 Definitely a top-rated day out in Dorset – this one should not be missed!